scipy-conference/scipy_proceedings/papers/alexander_ivanov/alexander_ivanov.rst

 A central task in machine learning and data science is the comparison and selection of models.
-The evaluation of a single model is very simple, and can be carried out in a reproducible fashion using the standard scikit pipeline.
+The evaluation of a single model is very simple, and can be carried out in a reproducible fashion using the standard scikit-learn pipeline.
 Organizing the evaluation of a large number of models is tricky; while there are no real theory problems present, the logistics and coordination can be tedious.
 Evaluating a continuously growing zoo of models is thus an even more